ON THIS PAGE: You will find descriptions of the most common types of CUP tumors. Use the menu to see other pages.

 Neuroendocrine carcinoma.
 About 1% to 5% of people with CUP have neuroendocrine carcinoma.
 The diagnosis of neuroendocrine cancer is often dependent on the results of IHC stains performed by the pathologist.
-Some of these tumors are aggressive and fast growing, but combination chemotherapy (see the Treatment Options section) may be effective.
+Some of these tumors are aggressive and fast growing, but combination chemotherapy (see the Types of Treatment section) may be effective.
 Others are very slow growing, and people sometimes live for several years, even without treatment.

 Information about the tumor’s subtype will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose another section to continue reading this guide.